-For the Proforma and Final Invoice on Step 4 of the import procedures the information below is should be included, at a minimum:
+For the proforma and final Invoice on step 4 of the Table 4, the information below should be included:

 - Product characteristics: weight, volume, shape, dimension, hazardousness, special care, refrigeration, etc.

 - Unit price, quantities, and commercial value of the invoice, in foreign currency

 - Gross and net weight of the goods

 - Mode of sale (Incoterms)

 - Delivery time

 - Origin of the goods

 - Country and port of shipment

 - Country and port of landing

 - Place of delivery

 - Terms and conditions of payment

 - International transport (sea, air, and/or land) and the cost thereof

-- International/National Insurance
+- International/national insurance

 - Period of validity of the proposal

 - Full name, address, telephone number, fax, e-mail, and website of both importer and exporter

 - Details of expenses, if any (packaging, internal transport, consular expenses etc.)